 Reckless Driving By Speed in Virginia is punished under Virginia Code §46.2-862.
-That law states:
+I have provided the official law below which states the following:

 Va Code §46.2-862.
 Exceeding speed limit.